pstavirs/elevate-the-exa8/README.md

 **Notes**
 * Make sure you use the wasm version of `qmake`, not the native version
 * If the linking phase fails with undefined protobuf symbols, manually modify the `LIBS` variable in `client/Makefile.ostinato` to provide path of protobuf library to the linker using `-L <path-to-protobuf-wasm-lib>` - the emscripten/clang linker seems to (incorrectly) ignore the `LIBRARY_PATH` env var.
+* To view the debug logs, please link with `--emrun` option and while loading the webapp, append `?-d` to the URL

 The build artifacts (aka binaries) should be in the `ostinato-wasm/client` directory -
 ```sh